samhattangady/stockhound/README.md

 3. We can search for stocks and see the basic details of that stock for that day.
 4. The script is setup to run once a day and update to the latest data.
 5. Stock ticker to view data of all the stocks.
+6. Change the date of data being viewed.

 ### Future Features and Improvements
-1. Change the date of data being viewed.
-It is being stored, but no way to access it on the front end.
-2. Allow users to view longer term performance of a stock after they search for it (with graph).
+1. Allow users to view longer term performance of a stock after they search for it (with graph).
-3. Add links to view more data for given stock on some other site.
+2. Add links to view more data for given stock on some other site.
-4. Improve the ticker scrolling.
+3. Improve the ticker scrolling.
 It gets a little janky at times.

 ---